every lesson needs technology. While there may be opportunities

 gather without the Internet.

-of its information, no other computer application holds
+no other computer application holds as much educational

-as much educational promise as the Internet.
-Because they
+promise as the Internet.
+Because they can easily access

-can easily access and manipulate massive amounts of open-ended
+and manipulate massive amounts of open-ended data found

-data found on the Internet, students can make decisions
+on the Internet, students can make decisions about how to

 parallel problem-solving activity involved the creation